hipe/treebis/README.md

 ### requirements
   - ruby 1.8.7
-  - GNU patch 2.5.8 (if patching functionality is to be used)
+  - GNU patch 2.5.8 (if diff-patching functionality is to be used)

 ### installation
   @todo